 Mr. Larson joined our Board of Directors in March 2014.
-Mr. Larson currently serves as Chair of the ESG Committee and as a member of our Audit and Compensation Committees.
-Beginning in May 2012, Mr. Larson served as Chief Operating Officer of Oceaneering International, Inc. and effective February 2015, was named President of the company.
+Mr. Larson currently serves as a member of our Audit, ESG and Compensation Committees.
+Mr. Larson previously served as Chairman of our ESG Committee from May 2018 until April 2022.
+Beginning in May 2012, Mr. Larson served as Chief Operating Officer of Oceaneering International, Inc., a global provider of engineered services and products, and effective February 2015, was named President of the company.
 In May 2017, Mr. Larson was appointed to serve as a Director and President and Chief Executive Officer of Oceaneering International, Inc. From August 1998 until May 2012, Mr. Larson held varying positions of increasing responsibility at Baker Hughes, Inc., most recently as President, Latin America.
 While at Baker Hughes, Inc., Mr. Larson served as Vice President, Operations for the Gulf of Mexico and Deepwater Business Development Manager.
 From 1990 until 1998, he served as operations manager and field engineer for Western Atlas, Inc. (which was acquired by Baker Hughes) in the United States and Venezuela.